steffenskov/StrongTypedId/src/StrongTypedId.NewtonSoft.Generators/README.md

-# StrongTypedId.Generators
+# StrongTypedId.NewtonSoft.Generators

-This package simplifies the usage of StrongTypedIds by auto applying the JsonConverter attribute through source generators.
+This package simplifies the usage of StrongTypedIds by auto applying the NewtonSoft JsonConverter attribute through source generators.
 Note: Requires all your `StrongTyped` classes to be partial, as you'll get build errors otherwise.